StarCodes2/alx-backend-javascript/0x01-ES6_promise/README.md

 - **2-then.js**: Adding multiple handlers to a promise.
 - **3-all.js**: Resolves only when all promises are resolved.
 - **4-user-promise.js**: Defines a function that resolves a promise with a given value.
+- **5-photo-reject.js**: Defines a function that returns a promise reject.